-But first, you should know the difference between the two types of charges.
+Your lawyer’s approach to your case will change depending on the charge you’re facing.
+But first, you should know the difference between the two types of DUI charges.

 The Difference Between a Felony and a Misdemeanor

-Felonies and misdemeanors are both criminal charges, but misdemeanors are less serious.
+Felonies and misdemeanors are the two main types of criminal charges.
 In both kinds of cases, you have a right to an attorney to represent you, and you will face a trial by jury.
 Felonies, however, involve more complex trials and heavier penalties.
 They also have effects that last long after your case is over.

-Misdemeanors: Misdemeanors carry a maximum of 1 year in jail, served in your local county jail.
-They may carry additional penalties, such as fines, typically $1,000 or less.
-(The total fines and fees for a misdemeanor DUI can be much higher, however.)
+Misdemeanors carry a maximum of 1 year in jail, served in your local county jail.
+They may carry additional penalties, such as fines, typically $1,000 or less (the total fines and fees for a misdemeanor DUI can be much higher, however).
 Additionally, you may have to serve probation.

-Felonies: Felonies carry a minimum of 1 year of jail time.
+Felonies carry a minimum of 1 year of jail time.
 They may carry a longer prison sentence, which is served in state prison.
-Fines tend to be well in excess of $1,000—often tens of thousands of dollars total for a DUI case.
+Fines are well in excess of $1,000, and often tens of thousands of dollars total for a DUI case.
 Your sentence may include parole as well as probation.

 - You cannot qualify for a hunting or fishing license if you are a convicted felon, and face limits for other types of licenses.

 - You must disclose your felon status when you apply for jobs.
 Many industries will consider this sufficient reason not to hire you.
 This is legal for them to do.

 - You temporarily lose your right to vote once convicted of a felony.
 You cannot vote in any election while you are serving your prison sentence, including parole.
 In California, once you are finished with prison/parole, you may once again register to vote (even if you’re still on probation).